-User authorization only needs to be performed when the device is made accessible to the user (that is, plugged into a USB port and recognized by the underlying OS).
+User authorization only needs to be performed when the device is made accessible to the user (that is, at system boot time).
 The above requirement should not be interpreted to mean that user authorization has to take place prior to every device or file access.
-However, in the event that the user wishes to change their password-based authorization factor, the user authorization functionality will have to be invoked prior to the change being completed.

-The evaluator shall check the TSS section to determine it describes how the TOE is initialized; that is, the sequence of events including power on; MBR access; and load of the code that will perform the authorization activities.
+However, in the event that the user wishes to change their passphrase-based authorization factor, the user authorization functionality will have to be invoked prior to the change being completed.
+Assurance Activity: The evaluator shall check the TSS section to determine it describes how the TOE is initialized; that is, the sequence of events including power on; MBR access; and load of the code that will perform the authorization activities.
 If the operational guidance describes different start-up modes (e.g., pressing certain function keys during the boot process), the evaluator shall ensure the TSS describes how these modes do not allow access the data on the hard disk prior to entering the authorization factors.
-If external token authorization factors are supported, the evaluator shall also check the TSS for a description of how the TOE ensures the external token is inaccessible prior to potentially allowing the user access to the hard drive(s).
-The evaluator shall also check the operational guidance to ensure that the user is advised that they must physically remove the external token after it is used to gain access to the disk so that the authorization factor can be protected while the hard disk is operational.

-The evaluator shall check that the TSS describes how the authorization factors are validated prior to allowing the user to access the data on a drive.
+The evaluator shall check that the TSS describes how the authorization factors are validated prior to allowing the user to access the data on a drive or change their passphrase.
 This description shall be in enough detail so that the evaluator can determine that the method or methods used do not expose the DEK, KEK, or other key material.
 "Expose" also includes the notion of weakening the DEK or KEK.
 It is not required to have a separate method for checking each authorization factor if separate authorization factors are used to provide submasks to create the KEK.
 The evaluator shall document their analysis of the mechanism(s) used to authenticate the authorization factors in the test report (ATE_IND).